Understanding property appreciation in Tampa

-When your house appreciates you have a bigger asset to borrow against, and you get a higher profit when you sell.
-Property values in Tampa go up and down for various reasons, so how do you know what you're buying presently won't depreciate the day after you close?
-Choosing a real estate agent in Tampa who can identify the factors that affect local prices is the most important factor to consider.
+When your home appreciates you have a greater asset to borrow against, and you'll produce a higher profit when you sell.
+Property values in Tampa go up and down for many different reasons, so how will you be sure what you're investing in now won't depreciate the day after you close?
+The most important factor to consider is that you select a real estate agent in Tampa who recognizes the factors that drive local prices.

-Many are convinced that the economy is the top factor impacting real estate appreciation.
-Naturally, there are a handful of factors on a national level that adjust your property's value: unemployment, interest rates, the stock market, and more.
-However, your house's value and the elements that play the most significant role in its appreciation are specific to the local Tampa economy and housing market.
+A lot of people guess that the economy is the greatest factor affecting real estate appreciation.
+Obviously, mortgage rates, employment, business growth, government programs and quite a few other national determinants have a measurable influence on your home's value.
+However, your house's value and the components that play the biggest role in its appreciation are particular to the local Tampa economy and housing market.

-History of appreciation - In the past 5-10 years, have home prices gone up or down?
+History of appreciation - In the past 5-10 years, have home prices risen or declined?
 Does location or affordability affect how desirable the area is believed to be?